-- 1. Login to the server via SSH as the root user
+- Log in to the server via SSH as the root user.

-- 2. Issue the following commands, replacing the username and domain as appropriate for your situation.
-The username and domain portion are in all capital letters in this example to highlight what needs to be changed.
-Please use all lowercase letters when running the command on your server.
+- Issue the following commands, replacing CPANELUSERNAME and DOMAIN.TLD as appropriate for your situation.
+The username and domain portion are in all capital letters in this example to highlight what needs to be changed, but make sure to use all lowercase letters when running the commands on your server:

 mkdir -p /etc/apache2/conf.d/userdata/ssl/2_4/CPANELUSERNAME/DOMAIN.TLD/

 - Edit the newly created files so they contain your desired directives.

 - Rebuild the Apache configuration to add the includes with this command: